-Most often, owners hire a married couple—with each person working variable amounts and and dividing responsibilities for office work and maintenance.
+Owners will sometimes hire a married couple—with each person working variable amounts and and dividing responsibilities for office work and maintenance.

 If zoning laws don’t permit on-site housing, some facility owners purchase nearby homes or condos for the manager’s use.

 Even so, by looking at the self storage talk forums it is easy to see that opinions are divided on the matter.

-Most of the advantages of hiring resident managers are straight-forward.
+Most of the advantages of hiring resident managers are straightforward.

 You and your tenants have an added sense of security, as the difficulty of breaking into the facility undetected is higher than at a facility with non-resident managers.
 Greater peace of mind enhances the customer's experience.